trpc-group/trpc-cpp/docs/en/fiber.md

 Due to the significant drawbacks of the aforementioned algorithms, we have designed our own wake-up algorithm:

-**a.
-Scheduling Strategy v1 (default strategy): Fiber adopts a balanced strategy by employing up to 2 threads for parallel polling**
+#### Scheduling Strategy v1 (default strategy): Fiber adopts a balanced strategy by employing up to 2 threads for parallel polling

 1. When fetching a Fiber, if one is available, it is executed directly.
 If no Fiber is available and there are fewer than 2 polling threads, it enters the polling state;